fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 ### Default Renderers Available

 The [CellProvider Singleton](http://openfin.github.io/fin-hypergrid/doc/CellProvider.html) is the default object that provides cell rendering capability.
-It can be replaced by overriding [behavior](http://openfin.github.io/fin-hypergrid/doc/Behavior.html) createCellProvider It comes with defaults
+It can be replaced by overriding [behavior](http://openfin.github.io/fin-hypergrid/doc/Behavior.html) `createCellProvider`.
+It comes with the following defaults that you can use declaratively.

  #### simpleCellRenderer
-    Is the normal cell renderer operation which accomodates for images/fonts/text that will be centered vertical and be placed on horizontally aligned left, right or middle
+    Is the normal cell renderer operation which accomodates for images/fonts/text.
+    They will be centered vertical and be placed on horizontally aligned left, right or middle

  #### emptyCellRenderer
     Paints a blank cell

  #### treeCellRenderer
-    Paints a tree cell
+    Paints a tree cell that accomodates nested data

  #### errorCellRenderer
     Renderer for *any* cell considered to be in an error state